-The site is located at 1 Shek Kok Road in Tseung Kwan O. It is being developed into two high-rise residential towers with car parking spaces, covering a total gross floor area of approximately 48,200 sq m.
-This residential development project is wholly-owned by the Group.
+The site is located at 1 Shek Kok Road in Tseung Kwan O. It is being developed into two high-rise residential towers with car parking spaces, covering a GFA of approximately 48,200 sq m.
+This residential development project is wholly-owned by the Group and obtained the Occupation Permit on 27 January 2022.